La Amistad: Legacy

-The Amistad Memorial stands in front of New Haven City Hall and County Courthouse in New Haven, Connecticut, where many of the events related to the affair in the United States occurred.
+The Amistad Memorial stands in front of New Haven City Hall and County Courthouse in New Haven, Connecticut, where many of the events occurred related to the affair in the United States.

-The Amistad Research Center at Tulane University, New Orleans, Louisiana, is devoted to research about slavery, abolition, civil rights and African Americans; it commemorates the revolt of slaves on the ship by the same name.
-A collection of portraits of La Amistad survivors that were drawn by William H. Townsend during the survivors' trial are held in the collection of Yale University.
+The Amistad Research Center at Tulane University, New Orleans, Louisiana is devoted to research about slavery, abolition, civil rights, and African Americans; it commemorates the revolt of Mende people on the ship by the same name.
+A collection of portraits of La Amistad survivors is held in the collection of Yale University, drawn by William H. Townsend during the survivors' trial.

 Replica

-Between 1998 and 2000, artisans at Mystic Seaport, Mystic, Connecticut, built a replica of La Amistad, using traditional skills and construction techniques common to wooden schooners built in the 19th century, but using modern materials and engines.
-Officially named Amistad, it was promoted as "Freedom Schooner Amistad".
+Between 1998 and 2000, artisans at Mystic Seaport in Mystic, Connecticut built a replica of La Amistad using traditional tools and construction techniques common to wooden schooners built in the 19th century, but using modern materials and engines, officially named Amistad.
+It was promoted as "Freedom Schooner Amistad".
 The modern-day ship is not an exact replica of La Amistad, as it is slightly longer and has higher freeboard.
 There were no old blueprints of the original.

 The new schooner was built using a general knowledge of the Baltimore Clippers and art drawings from the era.
 Some of the tools used in the project were the same as those that might have been used by a 19th-century shipwright, while others were powered.
 Tri-Coastal Marine, designers of "Freedom Schooner Amistad", used modern computer technology to develop plans for the vessel.
 Bronze bolts are used as fastenings throughout the ship.
-Freedom Schooner Amistad has an external ballast keel made of lead and two Caterpillar diesel engines.
-None of this technology was available to 19th-century builders.
+Freedom Schooner Amistad has two Caterpillar diesel engines and an external ballast keel made of lead.
+This technology was unavailable to 19th-century builders.

-"Freedom Schooner Amistad" was operated by Amistad America, Inc., based in New Haven, Connecticut.
+"Freedom Schooner Amistad" was operated by Amistad America, Inc. based in New Haven, Connecticut.
 The ship's mission was to educate the public on the history of slavery, abolition, discrimination, and civil rights.
 The homeport is New Haven, where the Amistad trial took place.
 It has also traveled to port cities for educational opportunities.
 It was also the State Flagship and Tall ship Ambassador of Connecticut.
 The ship made several commemorative voyages: one in 2007 to commemorate the 200th anniversary of the abolition of the Atlantic slave trade in Britain (1807) and the United States (1808), and one in 2010 to celebrate the 10th anniversary of its 2000 launching at Mystic Seaport.
-It undertook a two-year refit at Mystic Seaport from 2010 and was subsequently mainly used for sea training in Maine and film work.
+It undertook a two-year refit at Mystic Seaport starting in 2010 and was subsequently mainly used for sea training in Maine and for film work.

-In 2013 Amistad America lost its non-profit organization status after failing to file tax returns for three years and amid concern of the accountability for public funding from the state of Connecticut.
-The company was later put into liquidation, and in November 2015 a new non-profit, Discovering Amistad Inc., purchased the ship from the receiver.
-Amistad has now been restored to educational and promotional activity in New Haven, Connecticut.
+In 2013, Amistad America lost its non-profit organization status after failing to file tax returns for three years amid concern for accountability for public funding from the state of Connecticut.
+The company was later put into liquidation, and the non-profit Discovering Amistad Inc. purchased the ship from the receiver in November 2015.
+Amistad then returned to educational and promotional activity in New Haven, Connecticut.